GLYCAM-Web/gems/gemsModules/complex/glycomimetics/tasks/notes.md

-- Just because a task was rewritten in Python doesn't mean it will necessarily be used.
+- Just because a task was rewritten in Python doesn't mean it will necessarily be used that way.
+Some tasks may simply wrap the original shell script with an interface for GEMS.